privacybydesign/irma-frontend-packages/README.md

 npm install
 npm link @privacybydesign/irma-client
 ```

-Don't forget unlinking the repositories again when you are done.
-Unlinking repositories works the same as linking
-repositories, but then in reverse order.
-You use `npm unlink --no-save` instead of `npm link`.

 **Depending on your setup it might be needed to run `npm link` using `sudo`.**